 However, the rubber injection molding machine and injection molds are expensive, so the rubber injection molding process needs a higher initial investment and long lead times.

-Rubber injection molding finds applications in various industries where rubber parts with precision, consistency, and durability are required, such as seals, gaskets, engine mounts, grommets, connectors rubber grips in automotive, aerospace, electronics, medical, and consumer goods.
+Application: In various industries where rubber parts with precision, consistency, and durability are required, such as seals, gaskets, engine mounts, grommets, connectors rubber grips in automotive, aerospace, electronics, medical, and consumer goods.

 Rubber Injection Molding Service